richtastic/ff/src/3DR/wiki/app.md

 			- distance to view
 			- normal angle
-			- triangle geometry intersection
-	- assign each vertex to the best score
+			- triangle geometry intersection x assign each vertex to the best score
 	- add each vertex to a queue based on delta-cost
 	- delta-cost: vertex
 		- max(0,current cost - next best cost (nbc))